This post may contain affiliate links. Please read my privacy policy.

 There are a variety of ways to steam fish, with different sauces and ingredients beyond the traditional soy sauce.
 Here are some of my absolute favorites:

-- Teowchew steamed fish: A renowned dish from the Teochew (Chaozhou) region, this recipe features whole fish steamed with salted vegetables, tofu cubes, scallions, tomatoes, and pickled plums.
-The result is a tantalizing dish bursting with robust, tangy, and savory flavors.
+- Teowchew Steamed Fish: This dish hails from the Teochew (Chaozhou) region and features a whole fish steamed with salted vegetables, tofu cubes, scallions, tomatoes, and pickled plums.
+The result is a mouthwatering combination of tangy, savory, and robust flavors that’s absolutely irresistible.

-- Thai Steamed Fish: This vibrant recipe is packed with the zesty and tangy flavors of lime juice and spicy Thai chilies, creating a refreshing and aromatic dish that highlights the fish’s natural sweetness.
+- Thai Steamed Fish: Packed with the zesty kick of lime juice and fiery Thai chilies, this vibrant dish highlights the natural sweetness of the fish while offering a refreshing and aromatic experience.

-- Steamed Fish with Fermented Black Beans: Using douchi or salted soybeans, this variation adds a pungent and savory note to the dish.
-The black beans are mashed and used as a seasoning and topping for whole fish or fish fillets, imparting bold and complex flavors.
+- Steamed Fish with Fermented Black Beans: Using douchi, or salted soybeans, this version of steamed fish brings a pungent, savory edge to the dish.
+The black beans are mashed into a seasoning that adds bold and complex flavors, making it perfect for those who enjoy rich, umami tastes.

 How To Make Steamed Fish

-Step 1: Clean the fish thoroughly by removing scales, guts, gills, etc., and then pat it dry.
-Combine the soy sauce mixture in a small bowl and set it aside.
-Place the fish on a plate and drizzle 1 tablespoon of Shaoxing wine over the fish.
-Top the fish with half of the cut ginger strips.
+First things first, give the fish a good clean.
+Remove the scales, guts, and gills, then pat it dry with a paper towel.
+In a small bowl, mix up the soy sauce mixture and set it aside.
+Place the fish on a plate and drizzle 1 tablespoon of Shaoxing wine over it.
+Then, take half of the ginger strips and place them on top of the fish.
+You’re all set for the next steps!

-Step 4: Heat a pan over high heat and add the cooking oil.
-Swirl it around until it’s hot.
-Pour the hot oil over the fish.
-Return the pan to the stove, add the soy sauce mixture, and stir well.
+Heat up a pan on high and pour in your cooking oil.
+Let it get nice and hot.
+Once it’s sizzling, carefully pour the hot oil over the fish.
+Then, put the pan back on the stove, add your soy sauce mixture, and give it a good stir.

 Helpful Tips For Home Cooks